Leave site Skip to content

 To deter intruders getting into your garden, you could:

-• have a low front boundary – keep hedges and walls at the front of your house under one metre tall, so they do not provide cover for someone to hide
+• keep hedges or walls at the front of your house under 1m tall, so they do not provide cover for someone to hide

-• install fencing that is at least 1.8m in height – to prevent easy access; check with your local planning department to find out how high rear and side boundaries can be
+• install fencing on any back or side boundaries that is at least 1.8m in height – check with your local planning department to find out how high rear and side boundaries can be

-• fit a suitable anti-climb topping to place on top of gates, walls or fences – a bed of small rigid plastic cones is recommended, rather than barbed wire or broken glass
+• fit a suitable anti-climb topping to place on top of gates, walls or fences – a bed of small rigid plastic cones is recommended

-• keep side gates locked at all times – open or unlocked gates mean intruders can easily access your home without being seen by passers-by or neighbours
+• keep side gates locked at all times – open or unlocked gates provide easy access

 • have a gravel driveway and paths – these are ideal at preventing a silent approach

-• put any of your tools away – never leave tools lying around as they can be used as a way of breaking into your home
+• put tools away – as they can be used as a way of breaking into your home

 Create a natural defence